astroval0/SpectreLauncher/README.md

-# Do not download this, I will announce when it is ready; it currently does nothing and is only here for testing.
+It is currently ready, but there are no backend servers consistently up right now so this is just here doing nothing.
 This is the launcher for SpectreRevival.
 Here's how it works:

 1) it checks if steam is installed (via registry keys).